 Using space dividers within your design, as in the example below, is one great way to do this.
 You can also use glyph dividers, which is the vertical bar symbol (i.e., |.)

-Here's an example from Kit Smith of Brandwatch, a company that has offices in both the United States and Europe and works with international clients.
-Having the U.S.'s country code on their helps make it easier for folks in other countries to reach him by phone.
+Here's an example from Kit Smith, formerly of Brandwatch, a company that has offices in both the United States and Europe and works with international clients.
+Including the U.S. country code makes it easier for folks in other countries to reach him by phone.

-In Litmus' analysis of over a billion email opens, they reported that 56% of opened emails were opened on mobile devices in April 2016.
-This figure represents an 8% increase in mobile opens in the past year.
-The more people who read email on mobile devices, the more you'll want to keep mobile users top-of-mind when you're writing emails -- including your email signature.
+The more people who read email on mobile devices, the more you'll want to keep mobile users top-of-mind when you're writing emails — including your email signature.

 Check out the example below, and note how much space there is between different clickable elements like the social media icons.
 These are great for tapping with your finger on a mobile screen so that users don't accidentally tap on the Facebook icon when they meant to go to Twitter.